One is located in "Microsoft\Windows\SettingSync", called BackgroundUploadTask.

 All tasks are located in this registry path:

-Since the key is different for each machine, first search for "BackgroundUploadTask".
+Since the key is we're looking for is different for each machine, first search in that location for "BackgroundUploadTask".

 Right-click on the key > Permissions > Advanced > Disable inheritance > Remove all inherited permissions from this object > click "Add" > click on "Select a principal" > type "Administrators" > CHECK Full Control > OK > CHECK "Replace all child object permission entries..." > OK > OK > OK.